Pre-alpha — open source

 for AI agents

-Your agents smarter, safer, stateful, and governed.
+Make your agents smarter, safer, stateful, and governed.
 All in a single SQLite file.

 Paste this into your agent